Steven Avery: Wrongful attempted sexual assault conviction

 Avery continued to maintain his innocence in the Beerntsen case.
 In 2002, after serving eighteen years (the first six concurrently on the prior endangerment and weapons convictions), the Wisconsin Innocence Project used DNA testing – not available at the time of Avery's original trial – to exonerate him and to demonstrate that a different suspect, Gregory Allen, had in fact committed the crime.
 Allen, who bore a striking physical resemblance to Avery, had committed an assault in 1983 at the same beach where Beerntsen was later attacked in 1985, and was under police surveillance during the period of Beerntsen's assault due to his history of criminal behavior against women.
 However, Allen was never a suspect in the Beerntsen case, and he was not included in the photo or live lineups presented to Beerntsen.
-Allen, who is currently serving a 60 year sentence for a unrelated crime, was never charged in the Beerntsen case because the statute of limitations has expired.
+Allen, who is currently serving a 60-year sentence for an unrelated crime, was never charged in the Beerntsen case because the statute of limitations had expired.

 Avery was released on September 11, 2003.
 By that time, his wife had divorced him, and he was estranged from his family.

 Avery's wrongful conviction case attracted widespread attention.
 Rep. Mark Gundrum, the Republican chairman of the Wisconsin Assembly Judiciary Committee, impaneled a bipartisan task force to recommend improvements to the state's criminal justice system aimed at decreasing the likelihood of future wrongful convictions.
 Recommendations included a revamped eyewitness identification protocol and new guidelines for interrogations of suspects and witnesses, and the collection and storage of material evidence.
 The recommendations were ultimately drafted into legislation that became known as the Avery Bill, which was passed and signed in October 2005, then renamed the Criminal Justice Reform Bill a month later after Avery was charged in the Halbach case.